Incomplete determinantal processes: from random matrix to Poisson statistics: Outline of the proof

-whenever this formula makes sense.
-Note that we use the convention that the variables $x_0$ and $x_l$ are identified in the previous integral.
-If the correlation kernel $K$ is reproducing, then we can rewrite this formula:
+Under stronger assumptions, for instance if the kernel $K^N$ has finite rank, this formula makes sense also for test functions which are not necessarily compactly supported.
+We use the convention that the variables $x_0$ and $x_l$ are identified in the previous integral.
+Since we assume that the correlation kernel $K^N$ is reproducing, we can rewrite this formula:

 where for any $\k\in\mho$,